davish/dalton-schedules/README.md

 ## API

 All `POST` method API endpoints require a JSON object as the request body.
-This object should contain `username` and `password` fields.
+This object should contain `username` and `password` fields, unless otherwise specified.
+Malformed requests respond with a 400.

 - `POST` `/info/<id>`
   - Get information about a user.
 Returns their grade, full name, and whether they're a student or a teacher.